akiver/cs-demo-manager.com/docs/04-faq/04-stats.md

    You have to update the demo's source to the correct one and analyze it again.
 2. The application does not support the demo's source.
    See the [table below](/docs/faq/stats#what-are-the-supported-demo-sources) for the list of supported sources.
    You can change the demo's source to a supported source and analyze it, **but it may not work correctly if the demos come from a non-supported source**.
-   You can vote for the next source you would like to see supported [here](https://github.com/akiver/cs-demo-manager/discussions/674).

 :::tip
 To change a demo's source, right-click on it in the demos list and click on **Change source**.